 : Italian, art and architecture, literature, drama, film, political science, religious studies, and sociology.
 This program is open to all majors, but may be particularly suitable to students with academic interests in the majors listed above.

 : Fall: early September to late December; Spring: early February to late May

-: A minimum 3.0 GPA, good academic standing, at least one semester of college-level Italian.
+: A minimum 3.0 GPA, good academic standing.

 : Courses are primarily offered in English, although advanced students can take courses in Italian at the local universities.
 Fine Arts students with at least one semester of Italian may take courses at the Rome University of Fine Arts (RUFA).

 Course topics include painting, stage design, sculpture, decoration, and advertising graphics.
 Students will receive 4 Emory credits for the intensive language course and 3 Emory credits for all other courses taken for a total of 16 credits.
 IES Course listings are available on the IES website

 Additionally, students may elect to participate in an internship.
 Students with beginning-level language skills will need to remain flexible with placements, since a more advanced language background will generally provide a wider array of internship possibilities.
 Possible fields include (but not limited to) art history, education, media, government, law, theater, social service, and community service.

 Art History majors and minors should consult with the Faculty Study Abroad Representative in Art History regarding course approvals PRIOR to application for this program.

 Check the OISP Blanket-Approved Database for pre-approved courses: OISP Master Blanket Approval List